SESYNC-ci/sesync-ci.github.io/CONTRIBUTING.md

 My blog post ...
 ```

+## Content = "_posts"

+All of the content of the website lives in the [_posts folder](_posts/), divied up
+into single page Markdown files.
+A Markdown (.md) file is a plain text file which you
+can edit with your favorite text editor (or even on GitHub).
+The `category` and `tags`
+variables are essential: they control the location of content on the website.

-## Categories
+## Category

-The names of the files in the "_category_pages" folder should be the
+The names of the files in the [_category_pages folder](_category_pages/) should be the
-only strings used in the "category:" definition in any post's front matter,
+only strings used for the `category` variable in any post's front matter.
-but no mechanisms automatically checks this.
+No mechanism automatically checks this, so please type carefully.

 ## Tags